PhilDik/PhilDik/README.md

   *
 * 💞️ I’m looking to collaborate on creative technology, interactive installations, video systems, and experimental ideas
 *
-* 📫 How to reach me: here on GitHub :)
+* 📫 How to reach me: dick7887@gmail.com
 *
 <!---
 PhilDik/PhilDik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.